PCI DSS 4.0.1 Compliance: Authentication Policy Update

 1. Increased password length requirement

-The minimum password length will increase from 8 to 12 characters.
-This new requirement will apply to all newly created and reset passwords, ensuring stronger security for user accounts.
+The minimum password length is 12 characters.
+This requirement applies to all newly created passwords and any password resets, ensuring stronger protection for user accounts.

 2. Mandatory password change for accounts without 2FA

-Users who do not have Two-Factor Authentication (2FA) enabled and are not part of accounts with required SSO must update their password every 90 days.
-If the password is not updated before expiration, the user will be automatically logged out and must reset their password to regain access.
+Users who do not have Two-Factor Authentication (2FA) enabled and are not part of an account with required Single Sign-On (SSO) must update their password every 90 days.

 - Go to the Login Page.

-- A password reset email will be sent to your registered email address.
-Open the email and click on the provided reset link.
+- Open the email and select the reset link.

-- Follow the instructions on the reset page to create a new password that meets the updated security standards.
+- Create a new password that meets the current security requirements.

 Frequently Asked Questions (FAQs)